How to Lose Money in the Stock Market

 During my most recent investment foray I did a smart thing by putting money into the market after one of its most recent big dips.
-You have to have a certain amount of fortitude to do this because it's hard to do so when the market is going down.
+You have to have a certain amount of fortitude to do this.
+That's because it's hard to do so when the market is going down.
 I also used a Microsoft Money link that provides a list of highly rated stocks and invested in those exclusively.
 I did quite well for awhile.
 If a stock went up, I'd take my gains and invest in another highly rated stock.

 I recently lost about 75% of my portfolio when I got greedy.
 I got an email telling me about the great potential of CXLT, an internet stock.
 I invested a small amount of money and watched the stock shoot up 300%, so I kept on investing.
 Needless to say, the stock plummeted.
 I also invested in some other recommendations via email and watched them all plummet.
 These recommendations came from various penny stock newsletters that are available online.
 Just do a search on penny stocks and you'll find them.
+So here's a quick piece of advice.
+If you want to lose all your money, invest in penny stocks.

-I failed to follow this simple guideline.
-Generally in life, if things are too good to be true, they usually are.
-Web sites promising to give you guaranteed stock picks or claiming to do this or that are usually not what they say they are.
-In fact, the newsletters I used even said what they were in the fine print.
-They were paid advertisements, most likely from the companies the newsletter was recommending.
-See, penny stocks can be manipulated easily, so if you're an executive for one of these companies or a trader with a lot of money, you can force the value up in a not very short amount of time.
-Unfortunately, there may not be much of a market out there for any particular penny stock, so why not create one?
+So if you're an executive for one of these companies or a trader with a lot of money, you can force the value up in a not very short amount of time.
+Unfortunately, there may not be much of a market out there for any particular penny stock.
+So why not create one?
 This is precisely what these newsletters do.
 If you're a stock holder who would like to get rid of a lot of stock, what better way to do so than create your own market?

 So now that you know a few ways to lose your money in the stock market, what kind of things have worked?
 Here are a few things I've done that have actually worked for me: